 Cost: $19 million

-The 30,000-square-foot building will house seven programs: nursing and graduate nursing, physician assistant, physical therapy, clinical laboratory science, medical nutrition, radiography and diagnostic medical sonography.
-The building will include seven classrooms and five laboratories, as well as 14 simulation areas.
+Building Details: The 30,000-square-foot building houses seven programs: nursing and graduate nursing, physician assistant, physical therapy, clinical laboratory science, medical nutrition, radiography and diagnostic medical sonography.
+The building includes seven classrooms and five laboratories, as well as 14 simulation areas.

-Serving students: The College of Nursing’s current Kearney programs will be moved to the building and will expand to add 48 more students.
+Serving students: The College of Nursing’s current Kearney programs have moved to the building and expanded to add 48 more students.
 The project allows the College of Allied Health Professions to bring its programs to Kearney, with room for 132 students.

-The vision of UNK and UNMC is to build a nationally recognized learning and research environment that promotes education in rural primary care, generates scientific discoveries and new knowledge about rural health, and enhances strategies to promote high-quality primary care in rural communities by creating academic and community partnerships around rural health problems and opportunities.
+The vision of UNK and UNMC was to build a nationally recognized learning and research environment that promotes education in rural primary care, generates scientific discoveries and new knowledge about rural health, and enhances strategies to promote high-quality primary care in rural communities by creating academic and community partnerships around rural health problems and opportunities.